nagyist/tao-user-guide/src/3.0/items/style-editor.md

 **Step 5:** Item width is set so that it adapts to the width of the user's screen.
 It is highly recommended that you do not use this setting.

 Some institutions prefer that students take tests only on specifically designated computers that have a specific screen width.
 In such cases, there is a theoretical advantage to set the screen width, and as such, TAO caters to such needs by presenting the option to set width on a given Item.
-However, for most schools, setting a width presents a significant disadvantage in that a width setting that doesn't adapt to screen size means different-sized computer screens will have problems properly displaying Items.
+However, for most schools, setting a width presents a significant disadvantage in that a set width setting that doesn't adapt to screen size means different-sized computer screens might have problems properly displaying Items.
 In the vast majority of cases, under normal test authoring situations, there really isn't a need to set Items to a specific width.
-Where this is the case, it's very much to the user's advantage to use only the setting that allows the width of the Item to adapt to the Test-taker's screen.
+Where there isn't such a need, it's very much to the user's advantage to use only the setting that allows the width of the Item to adapt to the Test-taker's screen.

 **Step 6:** If you don't like any of the settings you've selected, click on the eraser icon on the right of the control (the swatch or the text box), and the Item will be restored to its default setting.

-This can be particularly useful if in playing around with the item, the end result turns out to be something unreadable.
+This can be particularly useful if in playing around with the Item, the end result turns out to be something unreadable.
 Default settings are always a click away.